xbeat/Machine-Learning/README.md

 Optimizers are algorithms used to adjust the parameters of neural networks during training.
 They aim to minimize the loss function and improve the model's performance.
 Let's start with a simple example of how an optimizer works:

+## Visualizing Skewness in Probability Distributions with Python

+Types of Skewness in Probability Distributions

+Skewness is a measure of asymmetry in probability distributions.
+It indicates the extent to which a distribution deviates from a symmetrical shape.
+Understanding skewness is crucial for data analysis and statistical modeling.
+In this presentation, we'll explore different types of skewness and their implications.

 ## Compact Lie Groups with Python

 Introduction to Compact Lie Groups

 Compact Lie groups are fundamental structures in mathematics and physics, combining the properties of compactness and differentiability.
 They play a crucial role in various fields, including quantum mechanics, particle physics, and differential geometry.
 In this presentation, we'll explore the basics of compact Lie groups and their applications, using Python to illustrate key concepts.

+## Spark Window Functions for Time-Series Analysis in PySpark

+Introduction to Window Functions in PySpark

+Window functions in PySpark allow us to perform calculations across a set of rows that are related to the current row.
+They are particularly useful for time-series analysis, enabling operations like running totals, moving averages, and rank calculations.
+These functions provide a powerful way to analyze data within a specific window or frame of rows.

 ## Introduction to Boolean Algebra with Python